mephitrpg/rush-hour-fogleman-utilities/GENERATE-ISSUES.md

 A ``data.js`` file will be created into the folder too.

-You will find the ``data/michael-fogleman-top-23`` folder containing Michael Fogleman's "Top 23" hashes, but you can create your own folder and use the editor in ``web/index.html`` to create your hashes.
+You will find the ``data/michael-fogleman-top-23`` folder containing Michael Fogleman's "Top 23" hashes, but you can create your own folder and use the editor in ``web/index.html`` to create your own hashes, as the hash of already existing issues.

 A view of printable cards with solution on the back (max 66 moves) is available.
 To see it, in your browser open the local file ``web/generated-issues-viewer.html`` adding the parameter ``?folder=<folderPath>`` to the URL.